Republican Blasts Donald Trump, Says He’ll Be ‘Remembered For Chaos And Misery’ If He Lets COVID Relief Fail

-Donald Trump is coming under fire from a member of his own party who says that he will leave a dishonorable legacy if he allows the latest coronavirus stimulus package to fail.
+President Donald Trump is coming under fire from a member of his own party who says that he will leave a dishonorable legacy if he allows the latest coronavirus stimulus package to fail.

 Sen. Pat Toomey spoke out against Trump in an interview on Sunday, saying that Trump needs to sign the aid package that was passed by Congress this week.
 Trump has spoken out about a number of aspects of the deal, including the $600 direct payments to Americans that he said should have been $2,000 instead.

 “You don’t get everything you want, even if you’re president of the United States,” Toomey said on Fox News Sunday, via The Hill.
-“I think the COVID relief measures are really, really important.”

 The Pennsylvania senator said that many states have had to go back into strict lockdowns as the number of infections rises and hospital systems are stretched to capacity.
 He warned that Trump’s legacy could be at stake if he doesn’t sign the legislation, saying he will be “remembered for chaos and misery and erratic behavior if he allows this to expire.”